-The aim of this study is to explore the feasibility of undertaking real-time updated risk stratification in pregnancy using a large linked antenatal and intrapartum dataset applied to prediction of HIE as an exemplar.
+The aim of this study is to explore the feasibility of undertaking real-time updated risk stratification in pregnancy using a large linked antenatal and intrapartum dataset applied to prediction of HIE, as an exemplar of the potential of health record clinic data to improve risk prediction.
 To do this we used data from the large Collaborative Perinatal Project and applied automated feature selection approaches to prepare and evaluate prediction models using antenatal only and antenatal and intrapartum variables.
 These models were compared with the 35 potential risk factors manually identified by Badawi et al.

 Methods